minqiaowang/on-premise-adg/failover-and-reinstate/failover-and-reinstate.md

 This lab assumes you have already completed the following labs:

-- Deploy Active Data Guard with LVM or ASM
+- Deploy Active Data Guard
 - Test with Active Data Guard

 ## Step 1: Setup the current primary database flashback on

 In the previous lab, you have done the Data Guard switch over.
-Now, the current primary database is the DBCS and the current standby database in the on-premise database.
+Now, the current primary database is the **ORCLSTBY** and the current standby database is the **ORCL**.

-1. From the Cloud side.
+1. From the current primary side.
 Check the flashback status of the current primary database

 ```
-[oracle@dbstby ~]$ sqlplus / as sysdba
+[oracle@standby ~]$ sqlplus / as sysdba

 SQL*Plus: Release 19.0.0.0.0 - Production on Wed Feb 5 05:31:25 2020
 Version 19.7.0.0.0